 8. Confident—Knowing you are capable and being able to assert yourself in a reasonable manner is critical if you want to be a successful home-based business owner.
 Let’s face it, it’s just you and maybe an employee or two if you’re lucky.
 Ultimately, you’re in charge.
 If you’re not your own most reliable cheerleader, then who will be?

 We’d like to hear your thoughts!
-What traits do you think are most important in a home-based business opportunity or other business owner?
+What traits do you think are most important when evaluating a home-based business opportunity for sale?